 Overall, 101 contigs ≥200 nt in length were assigned to 22 genera in 14 plant virus families (Figure 1, Supplementary Table 2).
-The size of these contigs ranged from 203 nt to 573 nt (mean = 298 nt), suggesting that they originated from degraded plant virus nucleic acids.
-This degradation could likely be a consequence of digestion processes along the trophic chain that ended in their eventual presence within the sampled army ants.
+The size of these contigs ranged from 203 nt to 745 nt (mean = 298 nt), suggesting that they may have originated from degraded plant virus nucleic acids.
+This degradation could likely be a consequence of the digestion process, either from plants directly consumed by the ants, or along the trophic chain that ended in their eventual presence within the sampled army ants.
+Alternatively, the low yield of reads/contigs assigned to plant viruses may have been due to the sequencing depth being insufficient for the detection of low abundance viruses within communities sometimes comprising ten or more virus species present at widely different titres.
 Plant virus contigs were recovered from 30/145 individual ants (20.7%), including 22/78 soldiers (28.2%) and 8/67 workers (11.9%), suggesting that, as with other viruses, plant viruses tended to accumulate more in soldiers.
-45Interestingly, possible translations of several contigs shared high amino acid identity (86-98%) with two well studied plant viruses: Peach virus D (PeVD; Tymoviridae family; Marafivirus genus) and Sowbane mosaic virus (SoMV; Solemoviridae family; Sobemovirus genus).
+Contigs with detectable homology with plant virus families containing economically relevant crop pathogens (e.g., Reoviridae, Tombusviridae, Geminiviridae, Solemoviridae, or Alphaflexiviridae Figure 1) were identified in this study and in a recent study focusing on North American red fire ant Solenopsis invicta 45.
+This confirms that a broad diversity of plant viruses can potentially be detected within the viromes of top-end predators like army ants that feed on a wide range of herbivorous insects such as whiteflies, aphids, leafhoppers and thrips.
+Interestingly, possible translations of several contigs shared high amino acid identity (86-98%) with two well studied plant viruses: Peach virus D (PeVD; Tymoviridae family; Marafivirus genus) and Sowbane mosaic virus (SoMV; Solemoviridae family; Sobemovirus genus).
 While PeVD-like and SoMV-like contigs (≥ 200 nt) were respectively recovered from four and five ant colonies, smaller (100 - 200 nt) PeVD-like and SoMV-like contigs were, respectively identified from 11 and 9 colonies.
 These two plant viruses thus appear highly prevalent in the hunting areas of the sampled army ants.
 Mapping of Illumina and Nanopore reads and contigs assigned to PeVD and SoMV against reference genomes enabled the assembly of partial genome scaffolds respectively covering 39% (2576/6612 nt) and 79.4% (3163/3983 nt) of the PeVD and SoMV full length genomes.
 Phylogenetic analyses of the SoMV-like RdRp sequences and the PeVD-like polyprotein sequences confirmed that these army ant-associated viruses respectively clustered with known SoMV and PeVD isolates (Figure 2).
-Besides detecting these two viruses, contigs with detectable homology with plant virus families containing economically relevant crop pathogens (e.g., Geminiviridae, Solemoviridae, and Alphaflexiviridae Figure 1) were also identified in this study and in a recent study focusing on North American red fire ant Solenopsis invicta 45.
-This confirms that a broad diversity of plant viruses can potentially be detected within the viromes of top-end predators like army ants that feed on a wide range of herbivorous insects such as whiteflies, aphids, leafhoppers and thrips.2021
+Even though contigs assigned to 22 genera in 14 plant virus families were obtained from army ant samples, it is questionable whether these top-end predators are the best samplers for plant metavirome-focused studies.
+Using herbivorous insects such as caterpillars that directly feed on a wide variety of plants or using predators such as dragonflies20, damselflies, 21 or ladybug larva that prey on a wide variety of herbivorous insects, would probably be more efficient with respect to analysing the metaviromes of plants within an environment.

 Invertebrate-infecting viruses